The Good Shepherd Mentor Program

 Our mentors are carefully screened prior to being assigned a mentee.
 They receive training, guidance, and ongoing support from our mentor coordinator and individual program staff.
 The mentor/mentee relationship is tracked in order to ensure that both are safe, benefitting from the relationship, and meeting consistently.

-Our mentors spend regularly scheduled, structured time with their mentee on and off-site, generally at least two evenings a month for a period of one year.
-The initial few meetings must take place on our premises, but later mentors and mentees typically opt to go visit off-site.
+Mentors spend regularly scheduled, structured time with their mentee on and off-site, generally at least two evenings a month for a period of one year.
+The initial few meetings must take place on our premises, but later mentors and mentees typically opt to spend time off-site.

-To become a mentor or to learn more about our program, please contact our Coordinator of Mentoring and Resource Development.
+To become a mentor or learn more about the Good Shepherd Mentor Program, please contact Damien Tillman, our Coordinator of Mentor Services and Resource Development: Damien_Tillman@goodshepherds.org

 Please note that mentees must be a participant in a Good Shepherd program.